snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 This is one of the longest standing nightly features, it's used fairly frequents in the standard library.

 Why hasn't it been stabilised?
 Well there ha

+(verbatim) Take a look at the `TryFrom` trait.
+It attempts to convert one value to a target value, while returning an `Err` value if it fails.
+However, some conversions never fail: if you want to convert an `i32` to a `String`, that will work every time, meaning that the `Err` case is pointless.
+The `!` (never) type allows you to encode this into a type system: you would have `try_from` return a `Result<i32, !>`, which tells the programmer (and the compiler) that the `Err` case will _never_ occur.
+In the future, the compiler should allow you to actually ignore the `Err` case when pattern matching or destructuring, but IIRC that hasn't been implemented yet.

 ## Try expressions
 Try blocks allow you to run an operation inside a block and return a result, since the block returns a result you can propagate any errors inside the block.